mgomez05/turnitin-small-coding-exercise/README.md

 function removeDuplicates(xs) {
 }
 ```
 These solutions can be found in the `exercises.js` file
+    - **NOTE** - Exercise 2 has two solutions
+        - 1. Main Solution: This uses the `Element.animate()` function and the `translateX()` function to animate the element from left to right
+        - 2. Alternate Solution: This animates the element from left to right by updating various styles in the webpage using JavaScript.
+It adds a `keyframes` CSS style to the webpage, and updates the `animation` and `position` properties of the element `el`

 The `index.html` file is provided as a means of testing out the functions specified above

+The **Works Cited / Useful Links** section below gives credit to the different sources
+that were used to create the solutions to these exercises

 ## Works Cited / Useful Links